ckinateder/bacta/TRADE_HISTORY_PLOT.md

 ## Overview

 The `plot_trade_history()` function is a new addition to the `EventBacktester` class that visualizes the trading activity of your backtester.
-It plots the price history of each ticker with markers showing where buy and sell orders were executed.
+It plots the price history of each symbol with markers showing where buy and sell orders were executed.

 ## Features